apache/carbondata/docs/ddl-of-carbondata.md

    - ##### Streaming

      CarbonData supports streaming ingestion for real-time data.
-You can create the ‘streaming’ table using the following table properties.
+You can create the 'streaming' table using the following table properties.

      ```
      TBLPROPERTIES ('streaming'='true')